pescap/EasyHPC/docs/source/github.rst

 Create an issue
 ---------------
-This is very helpful to continue suggesting changes or enhancementes to the code.
+To propose changes or enhancements to the code, it is preferable to use the Issues section.

 - Go to the `issues <https://github.com/pescap/EasyHPC/issues>`_ section of the GitHub repository.
 - Click on ``New issue`` button.